 The guidelines and tools in this document are designed for VisionSpring teams and for peer organizations interested in using VisionSpring's experience to adapt their own program activities.
 Each section includes the tools to successfully execute the relevant practice.
-Tools are signified by the "+" symbol which link to Online resources and are also available in the annex.
+Tools are signified by the "+" symbol which link to online resources.